WingedWolfAlpha/better-on-bedrock-wiki/Main/Wiki/mobs.md

 ### Info
 The Willager is part of the Illager Family.
 He is the ruler amongst them.
 ### Location
-The Willager is found at a ruined structures.
+The Willager is found at ruined structures.
 The structure contains pillars and one chest in the center.
 Open the chest to summon the Willager.

 ## Enchantaegis
 <div style="display: flex; align-items: center;">